Missions at Fellowship Bible Church

 Stephen & Penny Sojourner

-Stephen and Penny have been married for 13 years, and have three spirited children—Anna (12), Ella (9), and Zachary (7).Since 2012, they have been blessed by the generosity of Fellowship Bible Church and are grateful to be part of your faithful participation in Christ’s Great Commission.
+Stephen and Penny have three spirited children—Anna, Ella, and Zachary .Since 2012, they have been blessed by the generosity of Fellowship Bible Church and are grateful to be part of your faithful participation in Christ’s Great Commission.

 © 2016 by Fellowship Bible Church